 Social listening gets you a wide range of information around the whole company, the target market as well as the industry.

-This data is beneficial for many different departments in an organisation.
+This data is beneficial for many different departments in an organization.
 Right from those working on the branding, marketing, sales, product development or even customer service.

 If you see your customers talking extensively about a topic or wanting more information on it, include it in your content marketing strategy and create a blog or an ebook around the same topic.